 One of the African countries where FSG works.

 Market access, agro-ecological conditions, and Boserupian agricultural intensification patterns in Kenya: Implications for agricultural programs and research

-Kopper, Sarah & T. S. Jayne.
+Sarah Kopper and T. S. Jayne.
 2019.
 Market access, agro-ecological conditions, and Boserupian agricultural intensification patterns in Kenya: Implications for agricultural programs and research.
-World Development
+World Development, forthcoming, December 2019.

 Published on January 1, 2011